top of page

 Detroit was the main character that brought the hijackers together.

-“The city had a large black population, along with a strong base of Black nationalists, who advocated for economic self-sufficiency and racial pride,” according to USA Today.
+“The city had a large black population, along with a strong base of black nationalists, who advocated for economic self-sufficiency and racial pride,” according to USA Today.

 Detroit was one of 16 American cities that had uprisings in 1967.
 During the course of five days, the Detroit police and fire departments, Michigan State Police, Michigan National Guard and the U.S. Army were involved in quelling the largest civil disturbance of 20th century America: 43 deaths, hundreds of injuries, nearly 1,700 fires, and more than 7,000 arrests, according to the Detroit Historical Society.